-Dr. Brian Crisher, an assistant professor, has written on military capabilities and various aspects of war and politics.
+Dr. Brian Crisher, an associate professor, has written on military capabilities and various aspects of war and politics.

 Much of his research examines international conflict.
 This includes the role of military capabilities – specifically naval power – on conflict processes and the role of domestic politics on conflict and how often issues of power and domestic politics interact to influence conflict.
 His work has been published in "International Interactions," "Foreign Policy Analysis," and "Research and Politics," among others.